YuchaoZheng88/zenbro.github.io/_posts/2022-04-18-CEH-SMALL-POINTS.md

 Kon-Boot:  allows users to bypass Microsoft Windows and Apple macOS passwords.

-Cain & Abel: password recovery tool for Microsoft Windows. forge certificates for authentication.
+Cain & Abel:
+- password recovery tool for Microsoft Windows.
+- forge certificates for authentication.
+- create certificates that are not officially signed by a CA

+PAP: Password Authentication Protocol.  a weak authentication protocol. not encrypt any data.

 Markov Chains attack: assemble a certain password database